ProvableHQ/leo/examples/point/README.md

-# Leo message circuit
+# Leo import example
-A basic example showing how to declare a circuit in the Leo language.
+An example showing how to import symbols from file `point.leo`.

 ## Build Guide